-We currently have outstanding \$150.0 million in aggregate principal amount of 3.25% Convertible Senior Notes due 2026, \$25.8 million in aggregate principal amount of 5.75% Convertible Senior Notes due 2029, which we collectively refer to as the Convertible Notes.
+We currently have outstanding \$150.0 million in aggregate principal amount of 3.25% Convertible Senior Notes due 2026, \$25.8 million in aggregate principal amount of 5.75% Convertible Senior Notes due 2028 and \$345.0 million in aggregate principal amount of 3.25% Convertible Senior Notes due 2029, which we collectively refer to as the Convertible Notes.
 Holders of the Convertible Notes have the right to require us to repurchase their notes upon the occurrence of certain change of control transactions or liquidation, dissolution or common stock delisting events (each, a "fundamental change"), at a repurchase price equal to 100% of the principal amount of the notes to be repurchased, plus accrued and unpaid interest, if any, as described in the respective indentures between us and the trustee.
 In addition, upon conversion of the Convertible Notes, we will be required to make cash payments in respect of the notes being converted as described in the indentures.
 However, we may not have enough available cash or be able to obtain financing at the time we are required to make repurchases of notes surrendered therefor or notes being converted.
 In addition, our ability to repurchase the notes or to pay cash upon conversions of the notes may be limited by law, regulatory authority or agreements governing our future indebtedness.
-Our failure to refinance our convertible notes upon maturity, repurchase notes at a time when the repurchase is required by the applicable indenture or to pay any cash payable on future conversions of the notes as required by the applicable indenture would constitute a default under such indenture.
+Our failure to refinance our convertible notes upon maturity, repurchase notes at a time when the repurchase is required by the applicable indenture would constitute a default under such indenture.